-The annual spring songbird migration and the Festival of Birds is a chance to break from our day-to-day hustle to walk the beautiful trails of Point Pelee, and breath deeply.
+The annual spring songbird migration and the Festival of Birds is a chance to break from our day-to-day hustle to walk the beautiful trails of Point Pelee and breathe deeply.
 The Carolinian forest at Point Pelee is home to 390 species of birds and 70 species of trees.

 Below, you’ll find our report from a 3-day bird photography trip that includes covering much of this small, yet ecologically diverse park in Ontario, Canada.
 Although we enjoy all aspects of visiting this park, our primary focus is bird photography using our cameras and telephoto lenses.